-The two nearest parking garages are the garage on $46^{\text{th}}$ Street, between $7^{\text{th}}$ Avenue and Avenue of the Americas, right before the Muse Hotel, and the Grace Building Garage on $43^{\text{rd}}$ Street and Avenue of the Americas.
+The two nearest parking garages are the garage on 46th Street, between 7th Avenue and Avenue of the Americas, right before the Muse Hotel, and the Grace Building Garage on 43rd Street and Avenue of the Americas.

 The office is located between 45th and 46th Streets.
-Reception is on the 29th Floor.